-Things 3 costs a total of $80 if you want it syncing across all your Apple devices (iPad, iPhone and Mac).
+Things 3 costs a total of $80 if you want to sync across all your Apple devices (iPad, iPhone and Mac).
 The app is a one-time purchase on all three platforms.
-Apple Reminders is completely free and it has a web-app, which Things 3 does not have.
+Apple Reminders is completely free and it has a web app, which Things 3 does not have.
 The web app is great because it works on any device as long as you have your Apple ID.

 |App||Things 3||Apple Reminders|

 $19.99 on iPadOS

 |Type of app||Get Things Done, To-do||Get Things Done, To-do|

 |Supported OS||iPadOS, iOS, watchOS, macOS||iPadOS, iOS, watchOS, macOS, web app|